-The modular architecture proved essential for handling incomplete data categories.
-Unlike monolithic approaches that fail when data is missing, our system gracefully degrades performance while maintaining useful predictions when only subset of data sources are available.
+The modular architecture was important for handling incomplete data categories.
+Unlike monolithic approaches that fail when data is missing, the system maintained useful predictions when only a subset of data sources was available.